Skip to main content

 Is Bridging Crypto Taxable in the UK?
-HMRC Rules for Cross-Chain Transfers
+HMRC Facts Test

 You bridged ETH from mainnet to Arbitrum.
 Or moved USDC across to Optimism.
 The tokens left your wallet on one chain and appeared on another.
 Your crypto tax tool saw tokens leave and called it a disposal.
 Now you're looking at a phantom capital gain on a transaction where nothing was sold.

-This guide covers the HMRC position on cross-chain bridges, which bridges ChainTax supports, why generic tools get this wrong, and how gas fees on bridges should be treated.
+This guide covers the HMRC position on cross-chain bridges, which bridges ChainTax supports, where automated classification can go wrong, and how gas fees on bridges should be treated.

 A disposal for Capital Gains Tax occurs when you sell, exchange, or gift a cryptoasset (HMRC CRYPTO22100).
 The critical question is: did beneficial ownership of the asset change?